 1 teaspoon pure vanilla extract

-In a separate bowl, whisk together oatmeal, flour, salt, baking powder and soda.
+Preheat oven to 500 degrees.
+In a large bowl, whisk together flour, sugar, baking powder and salt.

 In a medium bowl, whisk together milk, oil, eggs and vanilla.

 Add wet ingredients to dry, and stir until barely combined (the batter will still be lumpy.)

 Gently fold in chopped chocolate and cherries.